I’m happy to tailor-make a talk, preferably in the London area. Please use the contact page if you’d like to get in touch.

 Topics: The writing life – as a novelist, non-fiction writer and journalist – how to become a writer and how to get published.
 Memoir writing.
 Writing ghost stories.
 Creating Characters.
 Using historical sources to inspire fiction.
 Edwardian baby farmers.
-The birth of the Regent’s Canal, which inspired a great video from students at WAC the Performing Arts & Media College.
+The birth of the Regent’s Canal.
 The history of the Hampstead Bathing Ponds.
 The birth of Camden Lock & the Market.
 GI fathers and the children they left behind.
 Dido Elizabeth Belle at Kenwood.
 The history of Thames swimming and forgotten women champions.
 The history of Holloway Prison.

 I have a PGCE teacher’s qualification (University of Sussex) and have taught in a wide variety of institutions including: The University of Davis (California, USA, Teacher’s Assistant Introduction to Women’s Studies and Introduction to Literature), Clark University (Massachusetts, USA, Writing Instructor Expository Writing), College Gate (Mass, USA, Summer School), Stanley Deason High School (Brighton, England), Holloway Prison (London, England, English Instructor), Elizabeth Johnson Organisation (Brighton, England, English as a Foreign Language), Tshwaragano Community Junior Secondary School (Maun, Botswana),

 I also work as a mentor, helping people who are struggling to write a book.
 I was a judge for the 2015 Denia Writers Circle (Costa Blanca, Spain) short story contest, and the City of London short story competition (Ponds Project Writing Competition for Young People) in 2016.

 Memories of Margaret, Borderlines Book Festival, October 6th-8th, Carlisle CA3 8HZ.
 TBC